rbraeunlich/SUG_Dus_Akka_Presentation/slides/why.md

 Mathias Verraes

-* Akka allows you to write concurrent applications while avoiding low-level concurrency concepts.
+* Akka allows you to write concurrent applications while avoiding low-level concurrency concepts

-* In other words: Your application is concurrent while your code looks sequential.
+<li class="fragment">In other words: Your application is concurrent while your code looks sequential</li>